 Raves for editing and critique

 Jamie Morris is one of the most insightful critiquers I have ever worked with.
 Time and again, I have observed her finding the deeper themes and motifs in a manuscript and seeing unique ways for the writer to enhance and enrich a book’s structure.
-She not only sees the bigger picture of a manuscript, she sees the deeper picture, and that can make all the difference for a writer trying to do their best work.
+She not only sees the bigger picture of a manuscript, she sees the deeper picture, and that can make all the difference for a writer.

 —Joyce Sweeney, Delacorte Press Prize-winning author of CENTER LINE